AdobeDocs/audience-manager-learn.en/help/web-implementation/ssf/migrating-your-site-implementation-from-client-side-dil-to-server-side-forwarding.md

 >[!NOTE]
 >
 >If you would rather have a small discrepancy in data rather than a small duplication of data, you can switch the order of steps 1 and 2 above.
 Moving the code from DIL to server-side forwarding would stop the data flow into AAM until you were able to flip the switch to turn on the server-side forwarding for the [!UICONTROL report suite].
-Typically customers would rather have a small doubling of data rather than miss getting visitors into [!UICONTROL traits] and [!UICONTROL segments].
+Typically customers would rather have a small doubling of data rather than miss getting visitors into traits and [!UICONTROL segments].

 #### Migration timing when you have many sites and [!UICONTROL report suites] {#migration-timing-when-you-have-many-sites-and-report-suites}